-90. The Council in its Proposed Submission Core Strategy review has updated references to the development management policies as a result of the introduction of the National Planning Policy Framework in March 2012 and the abolition of the East of England Plan in January 2013.
+98. The Council in its Proposed Submission Core Strategy review and it subsequent Pre-Submission Main Modifications has updated references to the development management policies as a result of the introduction of the National Planning Policy Framework in March 2012, the abolition of the East of England Plan in January 2013 and a number of changes introduced during 2015.
 Further changes have been made to improve the clarity of some policies and improve their effectiveness.
 Some of the policies have been re-written and amalgamated to provide more detail and reduce the number of policies to be considered when determining planning applications.
 Comments have also been taken into account from the draft (Regulation 18) round of public consultation in re-writing some of the policies.
 Previously some new development management policies were included in the draft Site Allocations plan, however following the decision to move from a Core Strategy focused review to a full review it enabled the Council to incorporate all of the development management policies into one chapter by moving some policies from the Site Allocations Plan to the Core Strategy review.